prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 ---

-# Prebid SDK iOS with a Custom Bidding Integration
+# Prebid SDK iOS with a Custom Bidding Integration Method
 {:.no_toc}

 - TOC